hurwitzlab/CI2025/docs/syllabus.md

 ## Course Communications

-Online communication, quizzes, and grading will be conducted through D2L and Slack.
-Course materials (video lectures, readings, homework and project assignments) will be available on D2L and the course GitHub site (https://github.com/hurwitzlab/CI2025).
+Online communication will be conducted through Slack, and grading on D2L.
+Course materials (video lectures, recommended readings, homework and project assignments) will be available on D2L and the course GitHub site (https://github.com/ci-compass/cicf).
 Students are required to have their own GitHub account and can sign up for a free account here: https://github.com/.
 The GitHub privacy statement is located here: https://help.github.com/articles/github-privacy-statement.
 Slack (https://slack.com/) will be used for online class discussion forums, and each student will be invited to the slack channel at the beginning of the semester.

 ## Required Texts or Readings